Characters of the DC Extended Universe: Bruce Wayne / Batman

 Bruce Wayne (portrayed by Ben Affleck) is the multibillionaire CEO of Wayne Enterprises, but secretly moonlights as the feared vigilante Batman in an effort to battle crime in Gotham City, taking inspiration from his parents' deaths and his fear of bats to crack down on criminal activity.
-He has been active as Batman for 20 years prior to Clark Kent's emergence as Superman, becoming jaded and disillusioned over time, especially after the murder of his protégé Dick Grayson.
+He has been active as Batman for 20 years prior to Clark Kent's emergence as Superman, becoming jaded and disillusioned over time, especially after the murder of his protégé Robin.
 Bruce antagonizes Superman after personally witnessing the Battle of Metropolis, in which the ruckus caused by the Kryptonians destroys a considerable part of the city, including the destruction of Wayne Tower and the deaths of a large portion of Wayne's workforce in Metropolis.
 He is determined to kill the Man of Steel until finding commonality with him and later becomes inspired by Superman's selflessness and sacrifice, later recruiting other metahumans around the globe to form the Justice League and embarking on a path to redemption after years of moral ambiguity.

 The DCEU iteration of Batman is notably older and more battle-weary than previous cinematic portrayals.
-Affleck's Batman is described as the "angriest we'd ever seen" by Screen Rant, and was inspired by Frank Miller's The Dark Knight Returns comic storlyline.
+Affleck's Batman is described as the "angriest we'd ever seen" by Screen Rant, and was inspired by Frank Miller's The Dark Knight Returns comic storyline.